MrAnonymusz/SMSBG-Simple-Minecraft-Server-Banner-Generator-/README.md

 ### Installation

-**Just simply drag all the files included form the downloaded zip in to a folder and after the go to the `config.php` and change the `app_url` from `http://localhost/banner/` to the domain for the banner generator.
-After that rename the `htaccess.txt` to `.htaccess` and you are ready to go!**
+**Just simply drag all the files included form the downloaded zip in to a folder and after the go to the `config.php` and change the `app_url` from `http://localhost/banner/` to the domain for the banner generator. _And if you want prettier urls to work rename the `htaccess.txt` to `.htaccess` and you are ready to go!_**

 ### How can you make a request?!